 The bottom line: He needed to care about his grades; I couldn’t care for him.

 To improve his chances for success in college, he needed to know from the start how to balance his time and assignments on his own.
 And as we all know, this takes trial and error to figure out.

-While stepping away from the gradebook remains one of my best pieces of parenting advice and a pivotal step in learning to let go, it’s not guaranteed to create smooth sailing or set your child up to be the next valedictorian.
+While stepping away from the gradebook remains one of my best pieces of parenting advice and was a pivotal step in learning to let go, it’s not guaranteed to create smooth sailing or set your child up to be the next valedictorian.
 That’s not the point.
-However, it’s a significant shift in perspective that prepares your teenager to launch, and in the end, that’s the goal, remember?
+However, it’s a significant shift in perspective that prepares your teenager to launch.
+And in the end, that’s the goal, remember?

 Letting go to let God lead

 Preparing our teenagers for college and beyond takes time, and it is not always easy.
 Actions do have consequences, but the good news is that God never leaves us (Deuteronomy 31:8).
 He uses whatever trials we face to draw us closer to him (Joshua 1:9).

 Whether you are facing an upcoming high school graduation and have been holding on for dear life or your children are still in elementary school, start making changes now to prepare.

 Pray for discernment about the changes you need to make (Matthew 7:7—8, 11).
 Ask God to help you understand why you are afraid to let go.
 Talk to your student about your fears and concerns.
 But whatever you do, act.
 Take whatever steps you need to help your teen gain a level of independence that will prepare him or her for life outside your constant care.